tomarji852/BASIC_CRUD_API/README.md

 ## Features
 Four main fetture of this application
-#Create:
+- #Create:
-Cereating new rows in table
+Creating new rows in table
-#Read:
+- #Read:
-Selecting number of rows from table and return data data
+Selecting number of rows from table and return data in json format
-#Update:
+- #Update:
 Updating table rows if the given id is exist in the talble
-#Delete:
+- #Delete:
 Deleting table rows on behalf of given id

-#Swagger:
+- #Swagger:
 Swagger is an open-source software framework backed by a large ecosystem of tools that helps developers design, build, document, and consume RESTful Web services

+- #Remote Server for MySql database sql12.freesqldatabase.com

 ## System Requirements
 - DotNet FramWork - ASP.Net
 - Visual Studio 2017
 - System should support Swagger to test APIs
+- Internet connection

 ## How to run
 - Build the application in IDE (Visual studio)